abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Description**: This variable is used for both plane wave set and localized orbitals set.
 It indicates the type of starting density.

   - atomic: the density is starting from the summation of the atomic density of single atoms.
-  - file: the density will be read in from a file.
+  - file: the density will be read in from a binary file `charge-density.dat` first.
+If it does not exist, the charge density will be read in from cube files.
 Besides, when you do `nspin=1` calculation, you only need the density file SPIN1_CHG.cube.
 However, if you do `nspin=2` calculation, you also need the density file SPIN2_CHG.cube.
 The density file should be output with these names if you set out_chg = 1 in INPUT file.
 - **Default**: atomic

 ### init_vel